Is Russia running out of tanks?

 This is my analysis

-Drones have made it much easier to take out tanks and armored vehicles.
+Drones have made it much easier to knock out tanks and armored vehicles.

-The Russians have carried out many attacks with a few dozen armored vehicles and most of them are knocked out before they reach their target.
-To succeed in a breakthrough, large numbers of tanks are needed so that Ukraine does not manage to knock them all out.
-In the same way they overload Ukraine’s air defense with Shaheds.
+The Russians have carried out many attacks with a few dozen armored vehicles and most of them are knocked out before they reach their destination.
+To succeed in making a breakthrough, large quantities of armor are required so that Ukraine does not manage to knock them all out.
+In the same way, they overload Ukraine’s air defense with Shaheds.

 So, I believe they have deliberately reduced the usage as it has become ineffective and too costly.

-Therefore, I think they are trying to build up a larger number to potentially use them in a larger attack later on.
+I therefore believe that they are instead trying to build up a larger number to potentially use them in a larger attack later on.

 There is talk of a summer offensive and I believe we will soon see huge tank losses again.

-Of course, I hope I am wrong and that they really have huge problems in bringing them forward.
+Of course, I hope I am wrong and that they really have huge problems in bringing them out.

 What do you think?
 Are they running out or is it perhaps that the tank no longer has a place in modern warfare where drones are becoming increasingly important?